Derrick97/derrick97.github.com/cooktorrancemodel.md

 {% include figure.html image="https://puu.sh/uKJeM/f6680f04da.png" caption="Geometrical Attenuation Factor" %}

-Function D represents Normal Distribution Function.
-The basic idea of Normal Distribution Function is to calculate the ratio of microfacet structure on a given direction to all the microfacet structures on the surface.
+Function D represents Beckmann Distribution Function.
+The basic idea of this Distribution Function is to calculate the ratio of microfacet structure on a given direction to all the microfacet structures on the surface.
+For the Phong model, its distribution function has implied that its

+{% include figure.html image="https://puu.sh/uKJeM/f6680f04da.png" caption="Normal Distribution Function" %}

 These three functions give the expression of Cook-Torrance Model.

 {% include figure.html image="https://puu.sh/uvclp/196b61c09c.PNG" caption="expression of Cook-Torrance Model" %}

-The Graph below shows a graph generated using cook-torrance model:
+The Graph below shows a graph generated using cook-torrance model.
+In the graph we can see a very strong effect of specular reflection.

 {% include figure.html image="https://puu.sh/uvclq/1a87710725.PNG" caption="Generating Using Cook-Torrance" %}
 {% include figure.html image="https://puu.sh/uKK6v/04228ffc60.PNG" caption="Generating Using Cook-Torrance" %}